menhera-org/ftth-sip/SPECS.md

 - rport parameter is not permitted.
 - `Contact` header contains: `<sip:(random string)@(trunk interface address)>`.
 - Registration expiration must be set to 3600 seconds.
 Re-REGISTERs happen after the seconds calculated by: `0.4 * <Expires header value on previous 200 OK to REGISTER>`.
+- There should be no authentication requirements by the trunk.
+We don't do authenticate our proxy against the trunk.

 ## Incoming calls from the trunk
 - Remember the `From:` header URIs on incoming calls, and use them as the `To:` headers sent to the trunk on that call.